vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 Track changes in the configuration between versions in the upgrading readme: [Configuration changes ↗](https://github.com/vegaprotocol/vega/blob/develop/UPGRADING.md#configuration-changes)

-## 2.2 Prepare Visor configuration (visor only)
+### 2.2 Prepare Visor configuration, if using Visor

-Skip:
+You can skip this step if:
-- if you are not using Vega Visor (go to the next point 2.3),
+* You are not using Vega Visor (go to step 2.3)
-- if your node has Internet access (Vega Visor will do this for you),
+* Your node has internet access (Vega Visor will do this step)

-On the other hand, you need to perform this step if your node does not have Internat access.
+If your node does **not** have internet access and you are using Visor, do the following:

 1. Create the new version folder in the `<VEGA-VISOR-HOME>`, e.g., for version `v0.71.0`, run the following command: `mkdir -p <VEGA-VISOR-HOME>/v0.71.0`.
 2. Download the new version of the Vega binary from the [releases page ↗](https://github.com/vegaprotocol/vega/releases)
-3. Unzip the downloaded binary into the created directory, e.g. `<VEGA-VISOR-HOME>/v0.71.0/vega` binary.
+3. Unzip the downloaded binary into the created directory, e.g. `<VEGA-VISOR-HOME>/v0.71.0/vega` binary
 4. Create the run configuration and put it in the created directory, e.g. `<VEGA-VISOR-HOME>/v0.71.0/run-config.toml` run config file (see example below)

 Example config for the new version with Visor: